 - Third Place: ShoreSpectate, an app making shore erosion and ecosystem health data available to the public.
 Developed by 17-year-old Angela Mao of Syosset High School in Syosset, NY.

 PIMCO Zero Hunger Challenge (SDG 2) winning ideas:

 - First Place: Robin Food, a bidding system to help food banks manage inventory.
-Developed by 17-year-old Robin Ye and 17-year-old Bryan Ng of the Hwa Chong Institute in Singapore, participants in a program run by the Halogen Foundation.
+Developed by 17-year-old Robin Ye and 17-year-old Bryan Ng of the Hwa Chong Institution in Singapore.

 - Second Place: ProduceCycle, a system for managing food waste.
 Developed by 16-year-old Ace Kim of Northern Valley Old Tappan High School in Harrington Park, NJ.